JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 The following parameters are a bare minimum, and must be written in the given format.
 <!-- Give a link to my Altium script -->
 * Manufacturer
-* Manufacturer part number
+* Manufacturer Part Number
 * Published (when was this model released, yyyy-mm-dd)
 * Publisher (who created it, initials or full name)
-* Datasheet version (write as given in datasheet)
+* PackageVersion
+* DatasheetVersion
 * Link to used datasheet (preferably the given manufacturer)

 #### Nice-to-have parameters